 Working Together to Address Trauma

-The Childhood-Trauma Learning Collaborative (C-TLC) is recruiting schools and/or organizational participants from each of the six states that are a part of the Region 1 grouping for C-TLC activities: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+The Yale University Childhood-Trauma Learning Collaborative (C-TLC) is recruiting schools and/or organizational participants from each of the six states that are a part of the Region 1 grouping for C-TLC activities: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

 C-TLC assists participating schools to identify training and technical assistance needs to aid with the prevention and recovery of mental illness and other trauma.
 Participating schools are given opportunities to participate in complimentary webinars and use resources and materials made available through the C-TLC.
 They also use the School Compassionate Culture Analytic Tool for Educators (S-CCATE) – an online assessment tool CEI developed – to plan for, implement, and interpret results of social emotional learning interventions that enhance the culture of compassion in school communities.